Louise Glück – O jardim

 Louise Glück – Fim de inverno

-Acima do mundo imóvel, um pássaro canta
+Sobre o mundo ainda, um pássaro canta

 despertando solitário entre ramos escuros.

-Quando é que a minha dor alguma vez
+Quando minha dor alguma vez

-atrapalhou o seu prazer?
+interferiu em seu prazer?

-Mergulhando de cabeça
+Mergulhando

-na escuridão e na luz ao mesmo tempo
+na escuridão e na luz ao mesmo tempo,

-ávidos por sensações
+sedentos por sensações

-como se vocês fossem algo de novo, querendo
+como se fossem algo novo, querendo

 se expressar